mangstadt/Sleet/README.markdown

     --pop3-port=PORT
     The POP3 server port (defaults to 110).

+    --admin-port=PORT
+    The Sleet admin console port (defaults to 2553).

     --host-name=NAME [required]
     The host name of this server (e.g. myserver.com).
     This is what's used in email addresses destined for and coming from this server.